How to Unload a Revolver (make safe) - Guns Explained

 Frequently Asked Questions

-To unload a single-action revolver, open the loading gate, bring the hammer to half-cock to allow the cylinder to spin, and use the ejector rod to push out each cartridge.
-Finally, carefully decock the hammer.
+To unload a single-action revolver, open the loading gate, bring the hammer to half-cock, spin the cylinder, and use the ejector rod to remove each cartridge.
+Finally, close the gate and carefully decock the hammer.

-What is the process for unloading a double-action revolver?
+What is the procedure for unloading a double-action revolver?

-For double-action revolvers, press the cylinder release button to swing the cylinder out.
-Then, use the plunger-style ejector rod to push all cartridges out simultaneously.
-Leaving the cylinder open confirms it's safe.
+For double-action revolvers, release the cylinder to swing it out, then use the plunger-style ejector rod to push out all cartridges.
+Leaving the cylinder open signals the firearm is safe.

 More Training & Techniques Videos You Might Like